thatfellarobin/uweng-wkrpt-latex-template/README.md

 # uweng-wkrpt-latex-template
-My shitty LaTeX template for University of Waterloo Engineering Work Reports
+My ok-ish LaTeX template for University of Waterloo Engineering Work Reports

 I wrote this LaTeX template in about a day and a half, starting from 0 LaTeX knowledge.
-This explains why it's probably somewhat shitty in some areas.
+This explains why it's probably somewhat sketchy in some areas.
 To use it, you should only require a basic knowledge of LaTeX (really simple things that can be googled).

 The template is designed to meet the requirements of University of Waterloo Engineering Faculty, though I specificially was following the Mechanical and Mechatronics Engineering guidelines since I'm in Mechanical Engineering.
 If you use my template, make sure you tailor it to meet your needs.